Ruin (album): Style

-Stylistically, this album displays a minor change in the band's style, with a more fluid metalcore sound.
+Stylistically, this album displays a minor change in the band's style, with a more fluid yet darker metalcore sound.
 Clean vocals are implemented again in a few songs, to a larger extent than on Nightmares, although not as prominently as in later releases.
 The album features a change in guitar tuning, from drop C (which was used on Nightmares) to drop B, for all tracks, except "Low", which features the same tuning as drop B, but with the low B tuned to F# (the bass string on an eight string guitar).

 Ruin was the first Architects album to feature new vocalist Sam Carter.
 His vocal style is quite different to that of previous vocalist Matt Johnson, marking a shift from screaming towards hardcore punk-style shouting.
 This is most obvious on the 2008 re-recording of "To the Death" (from Nightmares) that was available for download for a short period.